-Our documentary animation series is called “What am I doing here.”
+Our documentary animation series is called “What am I doing here?”
 In two years of the project’s existence, eight short series about Yekaterinburg’s inhabitants were shot.
 We asked random strangers: “What are you doing here?” and animated their answers using cardboard and plasticine.
-When viewers watch our series, they often ask: «How is it made?» That is why we are eager to see you through all of the film productions stages – from the search of the character to the finished film being sent to the festivals.
+When viewers watch our series, they often ask: “How is it made?”
+That is why we are eager to walk you through all of the film production stages – from the search of the character to the finished film being sent to the festivals.

 Stage 1 – The script.

-We wanted to make the task more challenging; to interview the ones who are not ready to pour their hearts out from the first moments of acquaintance.
-Afterward, we decided to set up appointments with the prospective characters in advance – it gave them the possibility to prepare for the conversation and, if necessary, to have a meeting once more to ask additional questions.
+We wanted to make the task more challenging; to interview the ones who were not ready to pour their hearts out from the first moments of acquaintance.
+Afterward, we decided to set up appointments with the prospective characters in advance.
+This gave them the opportunity to prepare for the conversation and, if necessary, to have a follow up meeting to ask additional questions.

 The most unsuccessful interview lasted one and a half minutes.
-I came up to a woman whose job was to rent the horses.
-In fact, we played well with each other.
+I came up to a woman whose job was to rent horses; we played well with each other.
 I asked the stupidest questions and she gave me the driest answers.
 Eventually, we made a quite funny episode of that conversation.
-The first interviews audio recording turned out to be of extremely poor quality.
+The first interview’s audio recording turned out to be of extremely poor quality.
 I recorded the conversation with a tape recorder and then the actors read the characters’ text.
 In the course of time, we started to use live sound.
 In order to do that, we invited the sound engineer, Sasha Teder, to join the crew.
-There has been three of us present on all the interviews since then: I (Sabrina Karabaeva), the directors (Masha Sedyaeva and Sasha).
+There have been three of us present on all the interviews since then: Me (Sabrina Karabaeva), the directors (Masha Sedyaeva and Sasha).
 I ask the questions, Sasha records the sound, and Masha draws the conversationalist.

 Sasha Teder, Sound Engineer

-When we found the movie characters, I decipher the interview, then mark in the text the most important points, and try to “glue” together “shreds” of thoughts in one monologue.
-If I succeeded in it, it’s time to think about the accompanying video.
+When we found the movie characters, I deciphered the interview, then marked the most important points in the text, and tried to “glue” together “shreds” of thoughts in one monologue.
+If I succeeded in it, it was time to think about the accompanying video.
 The main advantage of working with animation is that the realization of an idea (an airplane taking off for example) doesn’t require a budget.
 It doesn’t matter, whether it is a bike or a plane that you shoot.
-Either of them would be made of cardboard, and, naturally, cost the same amount of money: God bless the wine shop around the corner: they give cardboard boxes for free.
+Either of them would be made of cardboard, and, naturally, cost the same amount of money.
+God bless the wine shop around the corner, they give away cardboard boxes for free.

 Stage 2 – The Director’s Script.